jfbus/sqlbind/README.md

 # sqlbind

-sqlbind is a set of `database/sql` helpers to remove most of the boilerplate code while using standard `database/sql` calls.
+sqlbind is a set of `database/sql` helpers to remove a lot of boilerplate code while always using standard `database/sql` calls.

 ## Named parameters